woody6402/ocr-server/README.md

 ## 📖 License

-MIT License – free to use with attribution.
+MIT License – free to use with attribution.\
+the tflite files are under ownership of AI-on-the-edge-device and others and the corresponding rules do apply ...

 ## Todos
 - send generated values to a MQTT server